ericbenwa/ballpark-deal/_pages/privacy-policy.md

 ### Website

-If applicable, click "Privacy Preferences", "Update Privacy Preferences" or "Do Not Sell My Personal Information" buttons listed on the Service to review your privacy preferences and opt out of cookies and other technologies that We may use.
+If applicable, click "Privacy Preferences", "Update Privacy Preferences" or "Do Not Sell My Personal Information" buttons listed on the Service to review Your privacy preferences and opt out of cookies and other technologies that We may use.
 Please note that You will need to opt out from each browser that You use to access the Service.

 Additionally, You can opt out of receiving ads that are personalized as served by our Service Providers by following our instructions presented on the Service: